FlorianKempenich/The-Gate/README.md

 This directory holds the most important configuration part of **The Gate: You Rules**

 You **redirection rules** are configured in a file called `services.conf`.
-To know more about how to setup your redirections rules, check the dedicated section: [Create your rules - `services.conf`](#create-your-own-rules--servicesconf)
+To know more about how to setup your redirections rules, check the dedicated section: [Create your rules - `services.conf`(#create-your-rules---servicesconf)
 **The `configuration directory` is the location where your `services.conf` is located on the Host machine.**

 That directory will be mounted on **The Gate**, and every configuration change will be **automatically reloaded**.